heesuju/Simple-Photo-Booth/README.md

     *   **Review & Edit (`review.js`)**:
         *   Displays a live preview of the final image.
         *   Allows users to drag-and-drop to swap photos between slots.
-        *   Fetches and displays available stickers, allowing them to be added, moved, resized, and rotated on the canvas.
+        *   Fetches and displays available stickers and allows adding text.
+        *   Uses `transformable.js` to handle moving, resizing, and rotating stickers and text on the canvas.
         *   Applies CSS and SVG filters in real-time to the photo previews.
     *   **Result (`result.js`)**:
         *   On finalization, it sends all the data (photos, template info, sticker placements, filter values, video clips) to the backend's `/compose_image` and `/compose_video` endpoints.